MicrosoftDocs/VBA-Docs/api/PowerPoint.application.afterdragdroponslide.md

 # Application.AfterDragDropOnSlide event (PowerPoint)

-Occurs after a shape has been dropped onto a slide in an open presentation.
+Occurs after an object with the clipboard format "PowerPoint Drop Trigger" has been dropped onto a slide in an open presentation.

 ## Syntax